|

 de Paris IV partent chaque année faire leur master à

+South Bank.
 Les étudiants de Paris IV titulaires de la licence ont

 la possibilité – après acceptation de leur